dennisschroeder/poll-tergeist/README.md

 # poll-tergeist

-A live voting/poll app: create a poll, share the link, watch results update in real time as votes come in.
+A spookily awesome live voting/poll app: create a poll, share the link, watch results update in real time as votes come in.
 One Go binary, one Postgres database, no frontend build step.

 ## Quick start